A challenging summit climb between the highest Himalayan peaks!

 Are you a mountain lover?
 If you want to trek through snow, climb to a 15,069 ft summit and get fantastic mountain views of surrounding peaks; this is the trek for you.
 A physically active person of 12 years and above can do this trek.

 Pangarchulla is a moderate to difficult trek.
-The best time to do this trek is May and June.
-You find snow on the trail during these months.
-Micro spikes are provided to walk on slippery patches.
-Summit day is long, you trek for 8-9 hours at a stretch.
+The summit day is long.
+You trek for close to 12 hours at a stretch.
 This required decent amounts of stamina and physical fitness.
 Click here to learn how to prepare and get fit for the trek.